 - Achieving international standards of operations

-- Adequate level of equipments and maintenance
+- An adequate level of equipment and maintenance

 - Full professional staffing to accommodate capacity projection and utilization